Our elementary school is comprised of students in Kindergarten through 5th Grade.

 - Praise and Worship twice weekly

 - Enrichment classes (Art, Library, Music, Nature Study, Physical Education, Theatre)

 At HOPE Academy, students learn through inquiry and hands-on exploration.
 Students work in pairs and small groups to solve problems and practice new strategies.

-Project based learning is an important aspect of our academic program.
+Project-Based Learning is an important aspect of our academic program.
 Through project-based learning, students are able to apply both their studies of Biblical virtue and academics to real life situations.
-Students investigate four to six topics per year that challenge them to delve deeply into through research and analysis, thereby compelling them to become problem-solvers and inventors.

 Projects at HOPE develop critical thinkers and problem solvers with an outward focus.
-Through the University- Model, parents and students work together to explore these ideas at home.
-What started as a school project can easily become a mission the whole family is called to whether it is supporting the drilling of wells, training orphans with life skills or serving with local missions.
+Through the University- Model®, parents and students work together to further explore these ideas at home.

-HOPE provides a standards based report of student progress two times per year for all Elementary students.
+HOPE provides a standards based report of student progress two times per year for all elementary students.
 This report includes information regarding content mastery and academic development based on grade level goals.
-Formal letter grades are assigned during middle school and high school.
+Students are measured on the following scale: Emergent, Developing, and Proficient.